keptn/lifecycle-toolkit/docs-new/docs/guides/integrate.md

 on top of the default scheduler for the cluster.
 This allows it to:

-- Trace all activities of all deployment workloads on the cluster, no matter what tool is used for the deployment
+- Track all activities of all workloads on the cluster, no matter what tool is used for the deployment
 - Inject pre- and post-deployment checks into all deployment workloads.